 - a.)
-Race packets will contain a minimum of:
+Individual Race packets will contain a minimum of:

+- (i) Five (5) official race numbers (one for body, one for bike and three for helmet) and four safety pins;

+- (ii) Security/Credentials Pass;

+- (iii) Schedule of Events;

+- (iv) Start List;

+- (v) Course maps;

+- (vi) Competition Rules specific to the competition.
+(It is the athlete's responsibility to know the CISM Competition Rules.
+It is the Nations responsibility to ensure that athletes have a copy of the CISM Competition Rules).

 - b.)
+Relay team race packets will contain a minimum of:

-Five (5) official race numbers (one for body, one for bike and three for helmet) and four safety pins;
+- (i) Four (4) sets of Five (5) official race numbers (one for body, one for bike and three for helmet) and four sets of four safety pins.
+The teams numbers are to be sequential (eg. 11, 12, 13, 14);

-- c.)
-Security/Credentials Pass;
+- (ii) Security/Credentials Pass;

-- d.)
-Schedule of Events;
+- (iii) Schedule of Events;

-- e.)
-Start List;
+- (iv) Start List;

-- f.)
-Course maps;
+- (v) Course maps; and

-- g.)
-Competition Rules specific to the competition.
+- (vi) Competition Rules specific to the competition.
 (It is the athlete's responsibility to know the CISM Competition Rules.
 It is the Nations responsibility to ensure that athletes have a copy of the CISM Competition Rules).